Backup and Gateway

 - Check that your router is forwarding port 25; you can find information about Port Forwarding here.

 - Make sure your server is accepting email for the user and domain you are sending to; your server logs will tell you if it is rejecting the mail we are trying to deliver, and why.

 - Make sure your destination server field for Email Gateway is pointing to the correct hostname, which should resolve to the IP of your Email server.

 Barracuda Spam Firewall users: Please ensure that you add the following IP addresses under the Trusted Forwarder IP section for your device.
 This allows your Barracuda to continue scanning message content while ensuring our servers are not accidentally blacklisted.

 If you need to contact DuoCircle for support with your email, please send us the To and From addresses, along with the time and timezone that an email was sent to you for one of the emails you didn’t receive.
 That will enable us to look through logs for you.

 I’m getting a lot of spam.
 Can I block more of it with DuoCircle Email Backup MX?

-DuoCircle Email Backup MX performs spam scanning and virus elimination.
+DuoCircle Email Backup MX is an email backup solution that performs spam scanning and virus elimination.

 You can also change your MX records to a primary-secondary-primary configuration.
 Many spammers automatically target the lowest-priority MX record by default to bypass the anti-spam filters on the primary mail server.
 To help prevent this, adding the primary MX again as your lowest-priority record will thwart this tactic: